Skip to content

 Failure model

-• WorkflowError is the expected-failure path (predicate violated, retry exhausted).
-The runner reports it cleanly with the message you raised.
+• WorkflowError / PredicateFailed are the expected-failure path (predicate violated, retry exhausted).
+The runner records them in the ledger as errored and surfaces them to the caller.

 • Plain Exception is treated as an unexpected crash; full traceback goes into the JSONL log.

-When to write a workflow vs. when to just use queues
+When to write a workflow vs. just use queues

 • Just queues: producer says "do this, tell me when done."
 No intermediate steps.
 No predicates.
 Single round-trip.

-• Workflow: multiple steps with checks between them, retry loops, shell predicates (run the tests, check the file, grep the log), or multi-agent coordination ("ask reviewer; if the reply mentions X, hand off to implementer").
+• Workflow: multiple steps with checks between them, retry loops, shell predicates (run the tests, check the file, grep the log), multi-agent coordination, or anything that should survive a process restart via checkpoints.